devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step3.md

 # ---------------------------------------------------------------------------
 # Next you will be prompted for payment details.

-Amazon required to validate that you are a person whom is creating account rather than a ROBOT, So they need a Credit/Debit card details
+Amazon required to validate that you are a person whom is creating account rather than a ROBOT, So they need a Credit/Debit card details for validating.

+So